- We collect information that personally identifies you when you voluntarily provide it on the KQED Platform.

 If you enable the Do Not Track setting in your browser, we won’t record your visit to our website and the third party cookies on our pages will be disabled.
 Find more information on Do Not Track

 The KQED Platform contains links to services maintained by third parties that do not follow the same privacy practices as KQED.
 In some cases, we may also include certain embedded tools provided and controlled by third parties, or that permit you to submit information to these third parties.
 These services and tools are governed by the terms and policies of those third parties.
 The KQED Platform also includes widgets from third party services, e.g. a button that allows you to “like” an article on Facebook.
 Please review these services’ own privacy policies for more information.

 Children should always get permission from their parents before sending any information about themselves (such as their names, email addresses, and phone numbers) via the web or mobile device, to KQED or to anyone else.
-The KQED services are not directed at children under the age of 13 and KQED does not knowingly allow anyone under the age of 13 to provide any personally-identifying information to KQED.
-If you are under 13, please do not attempt to register for any KQED Services or provide any information about yourself.
+Except for the classroom-facing KQED Learn platform which is COPPA compliant, the KQED services are not directed at children under the age of 13 and KQED does not knowingly allow anyone under the age of 13 to provide any personally-identifying information to KQED.
+If you are under 13, please do not attempt to register for any KQED Services without teacher consent or provide any information about yourself.

 Users in the EEA and Switzerland